marquespq/marquespq/README.md

 👯 I’m looking to collaborate on open-source React projects.
 🤔 I’m looking for help with improving type declarations in my TypeScript projects.
 💬 Ask me about React, TypeScript, Tailwind CSS, and agile methodologies.
-📫 How to reach me: [your email or social media handle]
 😄 Pronouns: He/Him
 ⚡ Fun fact: I enjoy playing football, eating great food, and studying new technologies in my spare time.